 I also love this post Replacing Holy Week – Towards a Public + Local Liturgy by Brandon Rhodes. and suggest that you also watch this video Brandon put together that spells our some of what they have done since then the concretize their practices.

 One form of service you might like to consider for either Maundy Thursday or Good Friday is a Tenebrae service.
-I like this resource from the Presbyterian church that helps explain this.
+I like this resource from the Calvin Institute of Christian Worship that helps explain this.

 And an “alternative service from UMC that has some creative ideas here.